14 Email Design Best Practices to Improve Email Performance

 Wrapping up

-To design an effective email, you can follow the tips mentioned above or you can checkout this amazing guide about email design system where we talk about every element that goes into an email and how should it be designed precisely.
+To design an effective email, you can follow the email design best practices mentioned above, or you can check out this amazing guide about email design system, where we talk about every element that goes into an email and how should it be designed precisely.
 While it's completely fine to create a design and stick to it, it can be a good idea to change things up in either the design or content to perk your readers’ interest every once in a while.

-If you are just starting with email design and you don't want to create a template from scratch then you can use email service providers like Mailmodo.
-Mailmodo provides a lot of templates for you to choose from, and you can do everything from creating, testing, and sending out the emails in Mailmodo itself.
+If you are just starting with email design and don't want to create a template from scratch, then you can use email service providers like Mailmodo.
+Mailmodo provides a lot of pre-made email templates for you to choose from, and you can do everything from creating, testing, and sending out the emails using Mailmodo itself.

 What should you do next?